Soft Constraints on KMOC Formalism: Introduction

 To each of the two massive particles we can associate certain classical observables defined as follows:\\ (1) Let $V^{\mu}_{\alpha_{1}\, \cdots\, \alpha_{i}}$ be the projection operator \eqref{eq:projector_general_s}, associated to particle $1$, that is

 (2) Now consider certain \textit{moments} of the exchange momenta

 where $b$ is the impact parameter in the $2\to2$ scattering process.
-In the above equation we have introduced the following notations which will be used throughout the paper. \begin{itemize} \item ${\cal A}^{(a)}( p_{1}^{i},\, p_{2}^{i}\, \rightarrow\, p_{1}^{f}, p_{2}^{f})$ is the (stripped) amplitude for a 4 point scattering at $a$-th loop order, and analogously for the other amplitudes with additional momentum labels. \item The integral measure $\hat{d}\mu_q$ is defined via
+In the above equation we have introduced the following notations which will be used throughout the paper. \begin{itemize} \item ${\cal A}^{(a)}( p_{1}^{i},\, p_{2}^{i}\, \rightarrow\, p_{1}^{f}, p_{2}^{f})$ is the reduced amplitude (where the momentum conserving $\delta$ function has been factored out) for a 4 point scattering at $a$-th loop order, and analogously for the other amplitudes with additional momentum labels. \item The integral measure $\hat{d}\mu_q$ is defined via